pilsen murals & street art.

 Pilsen is a vibrant, art-filled neighborhood on the Lower West Side — known for colorful murals, Mexican culture, galleries, music venues, and a strong sense of community along 18th Street.

-Pilsen blends deep neighborhood roots with a creative energy — street art, music, and some of the city’s best Mexican food all packed into a walkable grid.
+Pilsen blends deep neighborhood roots with creative energy — street art, music, and some of the city’s best Mexican food, all packed into a walkable grid.

 A few local favorites that give Pilsen its character.
 These are great starting points if you’re getting to know the neighborhood.